Vyral/hugo-balarezo/_posts/2019-05-09-get-your-home-market-ready-with-these-simple-tips.md

 4:34 - Tip No. 3: Update your flooring

-5:52 - A few additional suggestions for improving your home.
-(Click here for extra tips)
+5:52 - A few additional suggestions for improving your home—Click here for extra tips\!

 If you have any other questions, would like more information, or would like our advice for improving your specific property before you list, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.